The Best Ski Resorts for Night Skiing in North America

 Granite Peak, Wisconsin

 Granite Peak started small, but Rib Mountain Winter Sports Area, as it was called then, became the first major Midwest ski area to offer night skiing in 1955.
-Night skiing today is from 4-9 p.m. on most of the hill, offering some variety and challenge.
-Granite Peak’s light source is 28 large spotlights ranging from 500 to 1,500 watts mounted on 7 poles on the lower open slopes.
+Night skiing today usually kicks off around late-December, from 4-9 p.m. on a majority of the ski area’s trails, offering some variety and challenge.

 » View Granite Peak Lodging Options